5 Monstrous Facts About ‘Son of Frankenstein’

 Everett Collection

 Many of us think of the ’30s as a peak era of Universal monsters — after all, Dracula and Frankenstein both came out in 1931, with The Mummy and Bride of Frankenstein soon to follow.
-But the studio took a break from horror after 1936’s Dracula’s Daughter, a film which was rushed into production with only a semi-completed script, and didn’t reach the levels of box office success that previous Universal monster films did.
+But the studio took a break from horror after 1936’s Dracula’s Daughter, a film which was rushed into production with only a semi-completed script and didn’t reach the levels of box office success that previous Universal monster films did.

-Universal were inspired to go back to the genre after a five-week repertory screening of Frankenstein and Dracula sold out at a theater in L.A. in 1938.
+Universal was inspired to go back to the genre after a five-week repertory screening of Frankenstein and Dracula sold out at a theater in L.A. in 1938.
 That successful run let to a national re-release of Frankenstein and Dracula, as well as plans for this film, which was originally called After Frankenstein.

 2It Was Bela Lugosi’s First Movie in Years